aliibarry/shiny/userguide.md

 **Gene Search**

 Notes:
-* currently only set up for ensembl gene id queries.
+* Currently only set up for ensembl gene id queries.
 Updates to come.

 ---